A Calm and Intentional One Month Bali Itinerary (2026)

 On the two occasions I went to Bali, I loved it so much that both times I extended my visa for the additional 30 days.
 Following the official procedure to extend my visa involved three trips to one of Bali’s immigration offices over 2-3 weeks.
 A more convenient alternative is to hire a visa agent to do so on your behalf.
 Somehow they can usually process it within a week.
 There are plenty of places around that offer this service.

-How much does a 3 week Bali itinerary cost?
+How much does a 1 month Bali itinerary cost?

 If you are planning a trip to Bali, you will be pleased to discover that the island is very affordable.
 It is easy to visit Bali on a budget.
 You can still stay in lovely accommodation and eat out at restaurants every day.
 At most guest houses, staff will serve you a complimentary breakfast of eggs or pancakes, fruit and coffee.
 The perfect way to start your day.

 The estimated Bali budget per day is around Rp865,000 (Indonesian rupiah) or US$60-80, depending on your activities and shopping.
-For three weeks, budget approximately $1,260-$1,680 USD total for a comfortable backpacker experience.
+For a month, budget approximately $1,260-$1,680 USD total for a comfortable backpacker experience.
 Compared with many other destinations around the world, the cost of Bali travel is cheap.
 Honeymooners often come to this island and spend a lot of money on luxury resorts.
 However, there are many affordable guest houses where you can live like a royal on a limited budget.

 Frequently asked questions about Bali

-Is 3 weeks too long for Bali?
+Is 1 month too long for Bali?

 Which month is best for Bali?